Navigating the Model

 Enterprise Architect stores valuable organizational information in a repository, and over time these repositories will become large and will often contain many thousands of elements and connectors.
 It is critical to be able locate entities in the repository, and Enterprise Architect provides a rich set of features for this purpose.

-The Project Browser contains a hierarchical view of the repository elements, features and diagrams; knowledge of the Package hierarchy will help you to navigate through the repository and drill into and out of Packages, locating what you are looking for.
-There are also Package, element and resources browsers that help you to find items in the repository.
+The Browser window provides hierarchical views of the repository elements, features and diagrams; knowledge of the Package hierarchy at different levels, and more detailed lists of diagram and element content, will help you to navigate through the repository and drill into and out of Packages, locating what you are looking for.
+There are also Package and resources browsers that help you to find items in the repository.

 A Navigator Toolbar helps you to navigate the hierarchy of Packages in the repository using a textual breadcrumb control, showing you the current Package location.

-As models become larger, using the powerful and flexible search function will make it easy to find an entity or a set of entities that meet defined criteria.
-There are a large number of built-in searches, but there is no limit to the searches that can be created and even novice users can define powerful and time-saving searches.
+As models become larger, using the flexible Model Search function will make it easy to find an entity or a set of entities that meet defined criteria.
+There are a large number of built-in searches, but there is no limit to the searches that can be created and even novice users can define useful and time-saving searches.

-The use of the Project Browser and Package Browser to navigate and explore your model
+The use of the Browser window and Package Browser to navigate and explore your model

 How Model Views provide different perspectives and 'entry points' into a model